 Other academic/professional matters, mutually agreed upon between the governing board and the academic senate

-The constitution and by-laws of the Moorpark College Academic Senate, most recently reviewed and revised April 2015 respectively, are available on the college website and in Appendix 3.1 of this document.
+The constitution and by-laws of the Moorpark College Academic Senate, most recently reviewed and revised April 2015 and March 2020 respectively, are available on the college Academic Senatewebsite and in Appendix 3.1 of this document.

-According to the stipulations in Title V the Academic Senate shall consult collegially with the administration and the Board of Trustees on the matters under its authority.
+According to the stipulations in Title 5 the Academic Senate shall consult collegially with the administration and the Board of Trustees on the matters under its authority.
 The VCCCD Board of Trustees agrees in Board Policy 2510 to “consult collegially” with the colleges’ Academic Senates on academic and professional matters by “mutual agreement” through written resolutions, regulations, or policies.
 This means that faculty and administrators will work in good faith to reach agreement on academic and professional matters.
-In instances in which mutual agreement with an Academic Senate is not reached, the administration and Board commits that its decision will be based on a clear and substantive rationale that puts the explanation for the decision in an accurate, appropriate, and relevant context.
+In instances in which mutual agreement with an Academic Senate is not reached, the administration and Board commit that its decision will be based on a clear and substantive rationale that puts the explanation for the decision in an accurate, appropriate, and relevant context.
 The Academic Senate shall have a reasonable expectation of receiving a written explanation when mutual agreement is not reached.

 For purposes of collective bargaining, faculty members are represented in collective bargaining by a chapter of the American Federation of Teachers, which operates under a contract negotiated and approved by its members.
 The two bodies that represent college faculty are compatible; the Academic Senate is responsible for professional and academic matters, while the chapter of the American Federation of Teachers responds to matters of salary, benefits, and working conditions.